Disclaimer: I do not own The Silmarillion.

 "Yes," I say.
 "We were good friends.
 He taught us much about sailing."

 At that, Eärendil's eyes light up.
-At the tilt of his head, the sunlight turns his cyan eyes blue-grey and makes his face look more angular than it already is.
+With the tilt of his head, the sunlight turns his cyan eyes blue-grey and makes his face look more angular than it already is.
 His Vanyarin blood shines through, clear and bright and holy.
 I feel alienated.
 I have always considered myself to be Noldorin, even though I have the blood of the Fair Ones in my veins.
-Maybe I don't like knocking things together, but I enjoy reading and learning, and while people tell me I am kind, I think I do not laugh as much as I should, not as much as I used to.
-The Valar, though...they have never been a huge concern for me.
+Maybe I don't like knocking things together, but I enjoy reading and learning, and teaching besides.
+The Valar, though...they have never been a large concern of mine.

-"Sailing, yes," he says with half a chuckle.
+"Sailing, yes," he says with a monosyllabic chuckle.
 "I do not sail on the Sea nowadays, much as I wish to.
-The sky is my ship's abode, now."
+The sky is my ship's abode."

 "You are the Evening Star," I put in unnecessarily, perhaps a little scathingly.
 While his children were held captive by the enemy – an enemy he could have defeated if he were there – he sailed the skies as a sign of hope.
+Does he really expect me to treat him not as a war-hero but as my father?
 But I loved those two, anyway, I...

 I clench my hands.
 Calm down.
 He's your father, he's your father, he's your father don't be angry fool youarethelordofImladrisandthisisadisgrace...

-Eärendil, thankfully, pretends not to notice, and raises his head with a smile as the attendant enters and sets down a platter on the table.
-There is tea and cream and sugar and a crumbly carrot-and-walnut cake.
+Eärendil, thankfully, pretends not to notice, and raises his head with a sharp smile as the attendant enters and sets down a platter on the table.
+There is tea and cream and sugar and a crumbly carrot cake.
 "Don't you want some?"

 I jolt, then stutter, "Uh, no, a little later...I do like it, though..."

-His smile softens and he lowers his eyes, but cuts a slice of cake, puts it on a porcelain plate, and hands it to me.
+His smile softens and he lowers his eyes.
+He cuts a slice of cake, puts it on a porcelain, willow-pattern plate, and hands it to me.
 "Eat," he says.
 "You look pale."

 Eärendil pours himself a cup of tea.
 It smells strong.
 He doesn't add much cream, but he adds three lumps of sugar.
+How odd.
+For some reason I'd imagined him as the sort who takes his tea black and pure.
 As he stirs his drink, his expression grows solemn, and a furrow deepens between his brows.
 "I...worried about you," he mutters gruffly.
 My fingers twitch.
 "I know I never spent much time with you, but now I wish I did.
 I was young and stupid, leaving you alone.
 You had your mother, but...I left her, too."
-He swallows without drinking anything.
+He swallows, though he has nothing in his mouth.
 "I...I suppose it's too much to ask you to forgive me."

 I avert my eyes.
 "So it would appear," I reply, making him wince slightly.
-"But I forgive you."
+"But I should say there is nothing to forgive."

 Everything seems wrong.